jbogard/MediatR/README.md

     dotnet add package MediatR

 Either commands, from Package Manager Console or .NET Core CLI, will download and install MediatR and all required dependencies.

+### Using Contracts-Only Package

+To reference only the contracts for MediatR, which includes:

+- `IRequest` (including generic variants and `Unit`)
+- `INotification`
+- `IStreamRequest`

+Add a package reference to [MediatR.Contracts](https://www.nuget.org/packages/MediatR.Contracts)

+This package is useful in scenarios where your MediatR contracts are in a separate assembly/project from handlers.
+Example scenarios include:
+- API contracts
+- GRPC contracts
+- Blazor